vjpsyverson/RLB/README.md

 - Gillespy, P., D. R. Prothero, and V.J.P.
 Syverson, 2016.
 Stasis in teratorns form the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 74: 67-71
 - Long, K.L., D.R.
 Prothero, and V.J.P.
 Syverson, 2016.
 Stasis in Rancho La Brea black vultures (*Coragyps occidentalis*) over the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 74: 121-125.
 - Madan, M., D.R.
 Prothero, and V.J.P.
 Syverson, 2016.
 Stasis in barn owls from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 74: 153-157.
 - Madan, M., D.R.
 Prothero, and V.J.P.
-Syverson.
+Syverson, 2019.
 Stasis in the smaller owls from Rancho La Brea during the last glacial-interglacial climate change.
-Paleontologica Electronica (in press).
+Paleontologica Electronica 22.3.70. https://doi.org/10.26879/960
+- Long, K.D., D.R.
+Prothero, and V.J.P.
+Syverson, 2020.
+How do small birds evolve in response to climate change?
+Data from the long-term record at La Brea tar pits.
+Integrative Zoology (in press).
 ### Ontogenetic comparisons between extinct and extant mammals
 - Long, K.L., Prothero, D.R., Madan, M., and Syverson, V.J.P., 2017, Did sabertooth kittens grow up musclebound?
 A study of postnatal limb bone allometry in felids from the Pleistocene of Rancho La Brea.
 PLOS One: https://doi.org/10.1371/journal.pone.0183175
 - Annoor, T., D.R.
 Prothero, and V.J.P.
 Syverson.
 2018.
 From colts to horses: a study of the allometric growth in limb bones in *Equus occidentalis* from La Brea tar pits.
 New Mexico Museum of Natural History Bulletin 79: 13-16.